-- The Group shall pay the nontrade payables on or before December 31, 2016 in cash or noncash assets acceptable to GHI; and - If the nontrade payables will be paid with non-cash assets, the appraised value thereof shall be determined by an independent appraiser mutually acceptable to the Group andGHI.
+- The Group shall pay the nontrade payables on or before December 31, 2016 in cash or non-cash assets acceptable to GHI; and - b.
+If the nontrade payables will be paid with non-cash assets, the appraised value thereof shall be determined by an independent appraiser mutually acceptable to the Group and GHI.

-As at June 30, 2022, the nontrade payables to GHI are not yet settled.
+As at March 31, 2022, the nontrace payables to GHI are not yet settled.